pariterre/neurobiomech_software/backend/README.md

 All the commands are sent over the command socket.
 All the commands must be formatted the same way.

 The command is made of exactly two 4 bytes, each little-endian.
   - The first 4 bytes is the version of the protocol.
-The current version is 1.
+The current version is 2.
   - The second 4 bytes is the command.
 The list of commands is below.

       HANDSHAKE =                   0
+      GET_STATES =                  1
       CONNECT_DELSYS_ANALOG =      10
       CONNECT_DELSYS_EMG =         11
       CONNECT_MAGSTIM =            12